-Cardiovascular disease is the number one cause of death of both men and women in the US; very often the first symptom is sudden death; stroke is also a major cause of disability and death in the US; one stroke related death occurs every 3 minutes, and African Americans are twice as likely to have a heart attack or a stroke.
+Cardiovascular disease is the number one cause of death of both men and women in the US; very often the first symptom is sudden death; the stroke is also a major cause of disability and death in the US; one stroke-related death occurs every 3 minutes, and African Americans are twice as likely to have a heart attack or a stroke.

-Information on arterial wall stiffness through Digital Pulsewave Analysis (DPA) is an integral part of the Metabolic Heart Assessment.
-The DPA provides information on arterial wall stiffness and determines the biological age of arteries in less than 3 minutes.
-This FDA approved, user-friendly, non-invasive device uses a finger probe to observe the changes in pressure, blood flow, velocity and profile throughout the whole pulse wave.
 Finally, hormone levels are tested to achieve a comprehensive evaluation of cardiovascular status.
-Low testosterone levels and high estrogen levels have been linked to heart disease in men, and testosterone replacement therapy has been shown to be cardio protective especially in men who are also diabetic.
+Low testosterone levels and high estrogen levels have been linked to heart disease in men, and testosterone replacement therapy has been shown to be cardioprotective, especially in men who are also diabetic.

 All traditional and non-traditional risk factors should be addressed as an overall heart health risk reduction strategy.

-For clients who are found to be at moderate to high risk of coronary disease, carotid artery ultrasound will be done for therapeutic endpoint management.
+For clients who are found to be at moderate to high risk of coronary disease or heart failure, additional non-invasive tests will be recommended for additional insight.